-Decem ber 31, 2020 2019 (In thou isands) Asset retirement obligations: Beginning asset retirement obligations \$235,053 \$151,953 Additions associated with Equatorial Guinea - Ceiba Field and Okume Complex 114,395 Liabilities incurred during period 3,436 11,218 Liabilities settled during period (2,782) (7,156) Revisions in estimated retirement obligations (3,736) (49,471) Accretion expense 19,450 14,114 Ending asset retirement obligations \$251,421 \$235,053
+31, 2021 2020 (In tho usan sands) Asset retirement obligations: Beginning asset retirement obligations \$ 251,421 \$ 235,053 Liabilities incurred during period 38,967 3,436 Liabilities settled during period (8,705) (2,782) Revisions in estimated retirement obligations 22,744 (3,736) Accretion expense 21,032 19,450 Ending asset retirement obligations \$ 325,459 \$ 251,421

 The asset retirement obligations reflect the estimated present value of the amount of dismantlement, removal, site reclamation, and similar activities associated with our oil and gas properties.
 The Company utilizes current cost experience to estimate the expected cash outflows for retirement obligations.
 The Company estimates the ultimate productive life of the properties, a risk-adjusted discount rate, and an inflation factor in order to determine the current present value of this obligation.
 To the extent future revisions to these assumptions impact the present value of the existing asset retirement obligation, a corresponding adjustment is made to the oil and gas property balance.
-The revisions in estimated retirement obligations during 2020 and 2019 are related to changes in the estimated abandonment date in certain of our fields.
+The liabilities incurred during the period include \$28.3 million associated with our acquisition of additional interests in Ghana.
+The revisions in estimated retirement obligations during 2021 and 2020 are related to changes in the estimated timing, scopes of work and costs.